Table of Contents

 Most collection agencies don’t bother filing a lawsuit if your debt is past the statute of limitations.
 Some people choose not to pay and instead let the charge-off drop from their credit file after the federal reporting period expires.

-Can charge offs be removed from my credit report?
+Can a charged off account be removed from my credit report?

-Yes, there are several ways to have charge-offs removed from your credit report.
+Yes, there are several ways to have charge-offs removed.
 One way is by negotiating a “pay for delete” with the creditors.

 Many times creditors do not want to bother with this and chances are they’ve already sent the account to a collection agency, but sometimes they are willing to negotiate.